Hormonal treatments are medications primarily used to treat other conditions but have also been shown to have benefits for treating acne.

 It’s well known that androgens (male hormones) have a significant role to play in acne and this is how the pill helps to treat acne - by interfering and ultimately blocking the stimulatory effect that androgens have on the skin.

 The progestogen component of a combined oral contraceptive pill is considered the most important factor in determining whether an oral contraceptive pill is likely to improve or worsen your acne.

 Various combined oral contraceptive pills can be considered in the management of acne.
-We’ve provided some regularly used and recommended combinations which your doctor may consider, depending on your specific situation.
+We’ve provided some regularly used and recommended combinations that your doctor may consider, depending on your specific situation.

-Generally, improvement is expected to be seen within three months of starting these contraceptive type hormonal agents with the full effect usually seen within about six months.
+Generally, you can expect to see acne improvements within three months of starting contraceptive-type hormonal agents, with the full effect usually seen within about six months.
 Some women may require a change in medication dose or the introduction of another therapy before results are seen.